Aš: 19th–20th centuries

 At the end of World War II, the town was occupied by U.S. Army forces on 20 April 1945.
 Czech officials arrested 64 men on 7 June and took them to Bory Prison in Plzeň, where half of them perished Due to the Expulsion of Germans from Czechoslovakia in 1946 by the Beneš decrees, the town's population was reduced to "half of the pre-war number of inhabitants".
 A German expellee website states that 30,327 Germans have been expelled from March to November in 27 trains.
 In 1949, 3,000 expellees met in far away Rüdesheim am Rhein, to protest, stating that their area never was inhabited by Slavs other than as a tiny minority.

-The population shrank further in 1950 due to the establishment of the Iron Curtain and the Czechoslovak border fortifications during the Cold War by the ruling Communists, as the whole Aš district was included into the border zone which made many people move out.
+The population shrank further in 1950 due to the establishment of the Iron Curtain and the Czechoslovak border fortifications during the Cold War, as the whole Aš district was included into the border zone which made many people move out.
 Because of the lowering number of inhabitants some houses remained uninhabited.
 There was lack of money for their renovation and it was necessary to demolish them.